-The following types of passwords are available:
+The following types of passwords are available in the Setup Utility program:

 Power-on password

 When a power-on password is set, you are prompted to enter a valid password each time the computer is turned on.
 The computer cannot be used until the valid password is entered.